-Cash that is restricted as to withdrawal or for use or pledged as security is reported separately on the face of the consolidated balance sheets.
-The Group's restricted cash represents security deposits held in designated bank accounts as pledged guarantee provided for a related party.
+Cash that is restricted as to withdrawal or use or pledged as security is reported separately on the face of the consolidated balance sheets.
+Cash that is restricted as to withdrawal or use or pledged as security for other than current operations is reported in the other non-current assets.
+Restricted cash is included in the total cash, cash equivalents, restricted cash in the consolidated statements of cash flows.
+The Group's restricted cash represents security deposits held in designated bank accounts as pledged guarantee provided for business partners.